GPUOpen-Effects/FidelityFX-SSSR/ffx-sssr/README.md

 }
 ```

-All SRVs and UAVs must be allocated from a CPU accessible descriptor heap as they are copied into the descriptor tables of the library. `FFX_SSSR_CREATE_REFLECTION_VIEW_FLAG_ENABLE_PERFORMANCE_COUNTERS` can be used if the application intends to query for timings later.
+On D3D12 all SRVs and UAVs must be allocated from a CPU accessible descriptor heap as they are copied into the descriptor tables of the library. `FFX_SSSR_CREATE_REFLECTION_VIEW_FLAG_ENABLE_PERFORMANCE_COUNTERS` can be used if the application intends to query for timings later.
 The `FFX_SSSR_CREATE_REFLECTION_VIEW_FLAG_PING_PONG_*` flags  should be set if the normal or roughness surfaces are written in an alternating fashion.
 Don't set the flags if the surfaces are copied each frame.

 The reflection view depends on the screen size.
 It is recommended to destroy the reflection view on resize and create a new one: